kbaseattic/kbase-data-thrift-js/README.md

 Most of the code lifted out of other projects:
     - The binary protocol was lifted from Radoslaw Gruchalski's project
     - The XMLHttpRequest and other transports extracted from the Thrift core
+        - XMLHttpRequest modified to remove jquery dependency and return detailed exceptions

 The echo transport is our own contribution.
 It is for testing.